Environmental Hazards |

 "While the number of data centers is hard to find, some data center database suggests there are 160, and Science for Georgia says there are at least 100," the reporters write.
 "But research indicates the Peach State became the fastest-growing data center hub in America earlier this year, according to law firm McGuireWoods."

+Aside from the pollution associated with powering data centers, and the potential for raising consumer utility bills, the other issue is water usage.
 We have also met with Mike Hopkins, Executive Director of the Newton County Water & Sewerage Authority to benefit from his experience working with Meta on multiple data centers in the Stanton Springs Industrial Park.
 Mike has been collaborating with Meta, successfully negotiating water usage and advancing water management technology, since they first broke ground in 2018.
+What's important, however, is that our municipal governments apply the same rigor and upfront negotiating that has made NCWSA successful with Meta.

 |